elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 !!! note "Note"

-    Installing Flux with `flux bootstrap` command does not work when installing in a Compliant Kubernetes environment, please follow our instructions instead.
+    Installing Flux with `flux bootstrap` command does not work when installing in a Welkin environment, please follow our instructions instead.

 The script below can be used to generate Flux manifests and a basic cluster folder structure similar to `flux bootstrap`.
 Be sure to configure the environment variables in the script.